CharlesDoyle/udacity-c2-frontend/README.md

 # udacity-c2-frontend
-An exercise project for Project 2 of Udacity Cloud Developer Nanodegree
+An Ionic/Angular frontend exercise project in preparation for Project 2 of Udacity Cloud Developer Nanodegree.
+The code in this frontend project is entirely written by Udacity.
+I didn't add any code to it, only comments.
+The CloudDeveloper Nanodegree is not teaching us to write frontend code.
+It is used as a frontend for the udacity-c2-restapi backend, which I did add significant code to.